ibm-client-engineering/solution-filenet-aws/website/docs/README.md

 ### Purpose

-This is _living document_ delivers a "flight path" or adoption journey using the Value Engineering Method to successfully implement a Proof of Concept aimed at adopting **IBM FileNet Content Manager on Amazon Elastic Kubernetes Service (EKS)**.
+This _living document_ delivers a "flight path" or adoption journey using IBM Client Engineering's Value Engineering Method.
+The flight path is an open blueprint for a successful implementation for a Proof of Concept aimed at adopting **IBM FileNet Content Manager on Amazon Elastic Kubernetes Service (EKS)** at one of IBM's customers.

 ### Value Engineering Method